derekca/rnaseq/README.md

 - `bam` — This is where the BAM and SORTED.BAM files go from HISAT.
 - `ctab` — This is where the CTAB files go from StringTie.
 - `fpkm` — This is where the FPKM files go from StringTie.
-- `QCraw` — This is where the raw FastQC output goes.
+- `QCraw` — This is where the raw FastQC output goes, referenced as `QCout` in the FastQC script.
-- `QCtrim` — This is where the trimmed FastQC output goes.
+- `QCtrim` — This is where the trimmed FastQC output goes, referenced as `QCout` in the FastQC script.
-- `raw` — This is where the raw bcl2fastq2 files go.
+- `raw` — This is where the raw bcl2fastq2 files go, referenced as `out` in the FastQC script.
 - `sexOUT` — The output file for the sex determination.
-- `trim` — This is where the trimmed reads go after Trimmomatic.
+- `trim` — This is where the trimmed reads go after Trimmomatic, referenced as `out` in the FastQC script.

 ## III.
 Author Notes <a id="anchor-3"></a>